progapandist/rubotnik/README.md

 ## Other events

-Facebook Messenger Platform [Webhook Reference](https://developers.facebook.com/docs/messenger-platform/webhook-reference/) specifies other types of callbacks that can be delivered to your webhook.
+Facebook Messenger Platform [Webhook Reference](https://developers.facebook.com/docs/messenger-platform/webhook-reference/) specifies other types of callbacks that can be delivered to your bot's webhook.
 Please refer directly to [facebook-messenger](https://github.com/hyperoslo/facebook-messenger) README to catch `optin`, `referral` and `delivery` events.

 # Deployment